 So, was it worth it?

 This You Tube video shows the Landmaster going through its paces in the film — all seven minutes of it — for your viewing pleasure.
-Hey, it’s why we love the movie in the first place: Hannibal and Stringfellow driving a post-apocalyptic, amphibious heavy metal scorpion crusher is why bought our tickets.
+Hey, it’s why we love the movie in the first place: Hannibal and Stringfellow driving a post-apocalyptic, amphibious heavy metal scorpion crusher is why we bought our tickets.

 Thus, five months after the $20 million-budgeted Star Wars was released on May 25, 1977, the $8 million budgeted — that ballooned to $17 million — Damnation Alley finally saw the light of day on a date no one remembers: October 21, 1977.
 A critical failure, its box-office stalled at less than $5 million in sales.
 The film was eventually recut for television and premiered as a high-rated NBC Sunday Night Movie on June 12, 1983, and featured alternate and additional scenes that offered more character and plot development — but that TV cut was lost and never released on video.
 In fact, George Peppard has gone on record as being unhappy with the 1977 theatrical cut.
 Zelanzy wanted his name taken off the movie; the studio (for whatever legal snafus) refused.